 Quality, Consistency, and Life Expectancy.

-The long answer is a bit more wonky… The National Historic Preservation Act of 1966, [as amended, now codified in various sections of subtitle III of Title 54 U.S.C.] requires documentations meet the Secretary of the Interior’s Standards for Architectural and Engineering Documentation.
+The long answer is a bit more wonky… The National Historic Preservation Act of 1966, [as amended, now codified in various sections of subtitle III of Title 54 U.S.C.] requires documentations meet the Secretary of the Interior’s Guidelines for Architectural and Engineering Documentation.
 [48 Fed.
 Reg.
 44,716 (1983)].
-The “Standards” require large format film photography because it is durable, archival and records maximum data.
-The National Park Service and Library of Congress (LoC) have systems and collections in place for archiving and disseminating the large format images to the public making them accessible.
+The “Guidelines” require large format film photography because it is durable, archival and records maximum data.
+The National Park Service and Library of Congress (LoC) have systems and collections in place for archiving and disseminating the large format images to the public making them accessible on the internet.

 WHAT 3 THINGS CONSTITUTE A QUALITY DOCUMENTATION?